Maikel Garcia Preview, Player Props: Royals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 22nd-ranked team ERA across all league pitching staffs (4.59).
+- The Pirates' 4.56 team ERA ranks 21st across all MLB pitching staffs.

-- The Pirates surrender the seventh-fewest home runs in baseball (142 total, 1.1 per game).
+- The Pirates allow the seventh-fewest home runs in baseball (142 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.